cyprus bailout reuters

 Check out this video to hear Fitz-Gerald's perspective on the Cyprus situation - and whether the U.S. government could come after your bank deposits.

-It revolves around something as simple as trust.
-And as a former banker, I can tell you that there's no substitute for the belief that your deposits are safe and sound.
+As a former banker, I can tell you that there’s no substitute for the belief that your deposits are safe and sound.
+It’s a thin line, and once it’s been crossed it’s nearly impossible to repair.
+It's all about trust.